 So far in this series, we have only worked with cloud data stores.
 But what if we need to work with on-premises data stores?
 After all, Azure Data Factory is a hybrid data integration service :) To do that, we need to create and configure a self-hosted integration runtime.
 But before we do that, let’s look at the different types of integration runtimes!

-(Pssst!
-Integration runtimes have been moved into the management page.
-I’ll be updating the descriptions and screenshots shortly!)
+Pssst!
+Integration Runtimes have been moved into the management page.
+I'm working on updating the descriptions and screenshots, thank you for your understanding and patience 😊

 An integration runtime (IR) specifies the compute infrastructure an activity runs on or gets dispatched from.
 It has access to resources in either public networks, or in public and private networks.